storgacer/streaming-platform-case-study/streaming_platforms.md

 strongly related the two variables are.
 The P-value tells us how significant the results are.
 Anything below 0.001 is quite significant.
 Yet R-squared values tell the whole story.
-First, they fluctuate between 1 and -1.
+First, they fluctuate between 0 and 1.
 The closer the value is to zero, the weaker the correlation is.
-The further away from zero in either direction the R-squared value is, the stronger the correlation.
+The further away from zero the R-squared value is, the stronger the correlation.
 Unfortunately, the correlation in all four cases was very weak, which meant that critic scores DO NOT explain what audience scores will be.
 That means that readers must be careful